 Is God in control when you're slighted on the job?
-When you do a good job and someone else takes credit for it, was God napping or is He at work then, too?
+When you do a good job and someone else takes credit for it, is God napping or is He at work then, too?

-The final words of chapter two are key (23), "All this was recorded in the book of the annals in the presence of the king."
+The final words of chapter two seem sort of anti-climactic, but things aren't always as they seem.
+Verse 23, "All this was recorded in the book of the annals in the presence of the king."
 God knew what Mordecai did.
 And in His time, He'll remind Xerxes.
 In His perfect time.

 What a story, huh?
-Yet God didn't give His Word to entertain us, but to change us.
+Yet God didn't give His Word to intrigue us, but to teach us and thereby transform us.

 II.
-Let's reflect on its significance.
+Let's consider what it says to us.

-I think God preserved this story to teach us some important lessons--about God, about God's ways, and about ourselves.
+I think God preserved this story to teach us some important lessons-about God, about God's ways, and about ourselves.
 I see at least three lessons.